siw-engineering/openai_ros2/README.md

 ## 4. Create your own agents!

 # Other Notes
-1. If your python package happen to be part of a `colcon build` directory somehow the links made during the `pip3 install -e` will break every time you run colcon install.
-So try to avoid putting python packages that needs to be installed to pip into a directory affected by `colcon build`
+This package is integrated as part of the `colcon build` process.
+This means as long as you source the `install/setup.bash` you will be able to import this package and the relevant utilities provided by this package.
+As such, no need to run `pip install -e .` or similar commands.